 The Student Success Center is located on the main level of the library and designed to accommodate the needs of the entire college community.
-Trained peer tutors work with students free of charge in an atmosphere conducive to learning which is both comfortable and productive.
+Career Development and Academic Assistance Services are located in the Student Success Center.
+Academic Assistance Services provides trained peer tutors who work with students free of charge in an atmosphere conducive to learning which is both comfortable and productive.
 There are rooms available for practicing speeches, giving presentations, taking tests, viewing videos, and for group study.
 Those students with disabilities and/or special learning styles are especially encouraged to utilize the accommodations offered through this Center.
+Career Development assists students with choosing a major, career planning and job search preparation.